Avergrove/avergroves-learning-notes/docs/tetris/PC_tips.md

 - A PC loop is 14 lines.
 The more PCs you can squeeze into a loop, the more score you get.
 - Most PCs will require mental brainpower.
 - Naturally, this means two things:
-    - 14L to one PC is straightforward, but you score less.
+    - 14L to one PC is straightforward, but you score less. (because you do just one PC per whole loop)
     - 7x consective PCs score the most.
-But you will be living in hell.
+But you will be living in hell, but you will also look cool as hell.
     - So most people go for a balance among the two, usually opting TD openers the finish as 8L PC openers, getting 2 PCs.
     - The alternative is Jigsaw, it can potentially get 3 PCs in a loop!
     - The final form is 7x consecutive PC.
 It's painful but.. you can do it.